AllinolCP/AMF3-TS/README.md

-# AMF-TS
+# AMF3-TS

-Fast AMF0/AMF3 library written in pure Typescript with 0 dependencies, supporting TS, Node and the browser.
+Fast AMF3 library written in pure Typescript with 0 dependencies, supporting TS, Node and the browser.